 Our School will often call upon help and guidance from outside agencies and health specialists to deliver aspects of RSE.
 Such visits will always complement the current programme and never substitute or replace teacher-led sessions.
 Visiting speakers delivering on RSE will sign the Visitors and Visiting Speakers agreement.
 They will also be sent a copy of this policy and asked to sign that they have read and understood its contents.
-Presentations will be requested in advance and reviewed by the Co-Heads of PSHE and RSE.
+Presentations will be requested in advance and reviewed by the Senior Teacher (Pastoral and PSHE).